uadmin/uadmin/docs/_build/html/_sources/api.rst.txt

 **uadmin.Log**
 ^^^^^^^^^^^^^^
-Log is a system in uAdmin used to check the status of the user activities.
+Log is a system in uAdmin used to add, modify, and delete the status of the user activities.

 Syntax: